 These three strands of modernisation are still present in Turkey to this day and still hold it back:

 1. The Military sees itself as the defender of the state (and secularism) from outside and from within.
 Thus it is willing to topple governments which it considers to have non secular ideals and has done so on a few occasions.
-More, there are soundings of internal military groups that are thought to be part of a which has been linked with many murders, massacres and criminal behaviour.
+More, there are soundings of internal military groups that are thought to be part of a deep state which has been linked with many murders, massacres and criminal behaviour.

 2. The Judiciary sees itself as able to overrule the governing parties and the will of the people in order to "secure secularism".
 It in 2008 repealed the law created by the government that allowed women to wear the headscarf when going to University and was within one vote of banning the ruling party and barring the main people in it from politics for a very long time.